buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcMeasureInformation.md

 # IfcMeasureInformation record

 Metadata about measure conversion behaviours.
+Get a list of the available measures and their metadata from [`AllMeasureInformation`](./SchemaInfo/AllMeasureInformation.md).
+Otherwise get a list of the ones for a specific schema from [`GetMeasureInformation`](./SchemaInfo/GetMeasureInformation.md).

 ```csharp
 public record IfcMeasureInformation : IUnitInformation